-We suggested approaching the need from a more strategic level to address the brand positioning and communications strategy to inform key messaging and drive the content of collateral.
-We were keen that they think about what was to be said before designing the how.
-Following discussions with the executive management team and a competitive pitch process, we are asked to proceed.
-The timescales for the project were necessarily aggressive but we were reassured by the engagement and definitiveness of the senior management and agreed to a schedule which from research to launch was approximately 10 weeks.
+We suggested addressing the brand positioning and communications strategy first.
+This would enable us to inform key messaging and drive the content of collateral.
+The timescales for the project were aggressive but senior management were engaged in the issue and agreed to a schedule which, from customer interviews and research to launch of a completely rebranded business, was completed in 10 weeks.

 We proposed a name change in order to distance the company from the Lehman story; marking a significant change to the business and the launch of a strategy focused on future growth.
 We then articulated a brand position and key messages emphasising the benefits delivered to clients and their customers through its specialist service.
-The core benefit that applied to everybody in the chain is ‘positive resolution’.
-It is the brand essence – the desirable outcome for customer service teams, negotiators, clients and customers alike.
-This brand strategy, values and key messaging became the brief for renaming, identity and collateral design; including the urgently needed website.
+The core benefit that applied to everybody in the chain is ‘positive resolution’ – the most desirable outcome for customer service teams, negotiators, clients and customers alike.

-To reflect the optimism and growth objectives we chose Acenden, as the new name and a tag line which clearly stated the business of the firm – mortgage servicing specialists.
-The name was not conflicted by any other in searches of company registrations, URL ownership and trade marking and therefore gave us a clear space in which to work.
+The new name, Acenden, was chosen to reflect the new firm’s optimism and growth objectives – as well as those of it’s customers.
+We also developed a tag line which clearly stated the business of the firm: Mortgage Servicing Specialists.
 The visual identity further developed the idea of growth and freedom from the constraints a ‘captive’ business history.

 We delivered a set of components to launch what is effectively a new business.
 It included a website design, stationery, signage, and a brand book describing positioning, messages and guidelines on how to apply the identity system to ensure understanding and consistency.